What it is and how to stop it

 5. Keep figuring it out

-Figuring out your personal productivity and procrastination is worth it and it’s best done as early in life as possible.
+Figuring out how to be productive and avoiding procrastination is worth it and it’s best done as early in life as possible.

-Imagine a life where you can get done everything that matters to you, everything you set out to do.
+Imagine a life where you can get everything that matters to you done.
 What a career you would have!
-And what relationships and experiences!.
+What relationships and experiences!

-That might seem like a long way, but if you keep trying, analyzing, and improving your productivity, you will get there.
+That might seem like a long way off but if you keep trying, analyzing, and improving your productivity, you will get there.

-Once you figure out the principles and build habits, you still need to keep to maintain them, but that’s easier than procrastinating all the time.
+Once you figure this out and build better habits, you will need to maintain them, but that’s easier than procrastinating all the time.